 Although you are probably thinking pretty much anything having to do with scientific apparatus must fall under electric and scientific apparatuses, the World Intellectual Property Organization lists some specific examples of goods that are not in this class:

-- Electromechanical kitchen equipment including grinders and mixers for food, fruit presses, electrical coffee mills, and certain other apparatus and instruments driven by an electrical motor (Cl.
-7)
+- Electromechanical kitchen equipment including grinders and mixers for food, fruit presses, electrical coffee mills, and certain other apparatus and instruments driven by an electrical motor (Class 7)

-- Electric razors, clippers, and flat irons (Cl.
-8)
+- Electric razors, clippers, and flat irons (Class 8)

-- Electric apparatus for space heating or heating foods, liquids, etc. (Cl.
-11)
+- Electric apparatus for space heating or heating foods, liquids, etc. (Class 11)